Fine-Tuning Phi-2 with LoRA and QLoRA

 LoRA (Low-Rank Adaptation, arXiv:2106.09685) is the workhorse of modern fine-tuning:

 • Low-rank decomposition.
-LoRA decomposes the weight-update matrices in the network into two much smaller, lower-rank matrices, drastically reducing the number of trainable parameters.
+LoRA breaks the weight-update matrices into two much smaller, lower-rank matrices.
+This sharply cuts the number of trainable parameters.

 • Injecting trainable parameters.
-The original weights stay frozen; only the low-rank matrices are trainable.
-They are injected into the layers to capture task-specific information.
+The original weights stay frozen.
+Only the low-rank matrices are trainable.
+They are placed into the layers to capture task-specific information.

 • Combining outputs.
-During the forward pass, the frozen weight's output is combined with the low-rank matrices' output, so the model keeps its pretrained knowledge while adapting to the new task.
+During the forward pass, the frozen weight's output is combined with the low-rank matrices' output.
+So the model keeps its pretrained knowledge while it adapts to the new task.

 Diagram of LoRA: frozen pretrained weights with two small trainable low-rank matrices injected alongside